Skip to content

 While our Hydro Ungrip makeup removers don’t require you to wash your face a second time, you can go back in with a gentle cleanser if you want to start with a totally fresh base.

 “I do love a double cleanse,” says Sara.
 She likes to start with our Hydro Ungrip Makeup Removing Cleansing Balm to remove makeup like lipstick, mascara, bronzer, and blush.
-After she rinses it off, she uses a second round of Vegan Milk Cleanser for a calming skin reset.
-“You can use them separately or use them together,” she says.
+After she rinses it off, she uses a second round of her favorite gentle cleanser for a calming skin reset.

 7. Moisturize after makeup removal to protect your skin barrier.